japila-books/spark-sql-internals/docs/execution-planning-strategies/DataSourceStrategy.md

 In other words, `pruneFilterProjectRaw` simply converts a <<spark-sql-LogicalPlan-LogicalRelation.md#, LogicalRelation>> leaf logical operator into a <<spark-sql-SparkPlan-RowDataSourceScanExec.md#, RowDataSourceScanExec>> leaf physical operator (possibly under a <<spark-sql-SparkPlan-FilterExec.md#, FilterExec>> and a <<spark-sql-SparkPlan-ProjectExec.md#, ProjectExec>> unary physical operators).

-NOTE: `pruneFilterProjectRaw` is almost like <<spark-sql-SparkPlanner.md#pruneFilterProject, SparkPlanner.pruneFilterProject>>.
+NOTE: `pruneFilterProjectRaw` is almost like [SparkPlanner.pruneFilterProject](../SparkPlanner.md#pruneFilterProject).

 Internally, `pruneFilterProjectRaw` splits the input `filterPredicates` expressions to <<selectFilters, select the Catalyst expressions that can be converted to data source filter predicates>> (and handled by the <<spark-sql-LogicalPlan-LogicalRelation.md#relation, BaseRelation>> of the `LogicalRelation`).